acadonis/Project-1-Space-Invaders/README.md

 ### Brief

-I was tasked to create a a Space Invaders game, with the ability to clear a single wave of aliens and display a player's score at the end of the game as the MVP.
+I was tasked to create a Space Invaders game, with the ability to clear a single wave of aliens and display a player's score at the end of the game as the MVP.

 Additional suggested features included responsive design, increasing difficulty levels and a persistent leaderboard.